CaioCamatta/sol-script/README.md

  - [X] Implement additive expression
  - [X] Implement all other "simple" expressions, i.e. excluding call-expressions
  - [X] Implement string literals
+ - [ ] Implement block statements and expressions
  - [ ] Implement selection statement (`if`s)
  - [ ] Implement the rest of the parser for the whole syntax grammar
  - [ ] Add conditional debugging/logging for tests that fail